project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 TargetAppInfo targetAppInfo = new TargetAppInfo(DESIRED_TARGET_APP_VENDOR_ID);
 idOptions.addTargetAppInfo(targetAppInfo);

-// If using the alternate CastingPlayer / Commissioner-Generated Passcode UDC feature commissioning flow.
+// If using the alternate CastingPlayer / Commissioner-Generated Passcode UDC feature.
 // Set the IdentificationDeclaration CommissionerPasscode flag to instruct the CastingPlayer /
 // Commissioner to use the Commissioner-generated Passcode for commissioning. idOptions = new IdentificationDeclarationOptions(commissionerPasscode:true);